erikswed/InstaChatX/README.md

 - android-support-v7-appcompat.jar (create library project)
 - android-support-v4.jar (included)

+It's been a while since this was posted so the DemoServerInstaChatX dep libs might be out of date.
+Delete and reimport the android-support-v4.jar's and for the server WAR folder also might need to updated some jars

 Don't forget to change InstaChat Constants.java and Demo server Constants.java with your API KEY and project id

 To smoothen the debugging I suggest